 Protect Workers with ViroGuard® Products

-Don’t risk exposing your workers (or your livestock) to the High Potency Avian Influenza Virus.
+When there's an outbreak of bird flu, don’t risk exposing your workers (or your livestock) to the High Potency Avian Influenza Virus.
 The more often poultry workers have contact with birds, the higher the likelihood that the virus could spread throughout your workplace and flocks.

 International Enviroguard has the PPE you need to protect workers from avian flu.
 It’s an investment in their health and safety and a move towards ensuring a safer business place for everyone who works with or does business with your company.